Zoetis

 Stewardship initiatives

-Zoetis has two targets in its ‘Driven to Care’ strategy that it highlights as part of its Antimicrobial Stewardship; (i) Promote responsible use of antibiotics through technical education, introducing antibiotic alternatives, and developing diagnostic and digital tools; (ii) Innovate around anti-microbial resistance to reduce the dependency on antibiotic classes shared with human health.
-In line with this, in its 2022 Sustainability report, Zoetis states that it:
+As in previous reporting, Zoetis highlights two targets in its ‘Driven to Care’ strategy; (i) Promote responsible use of antibiotics through technical education, introducing antibiotic alternatives, and developing diagnostic and digital tools; (ii) Innovate around anti-microbial resistance to reduce the dependency on antibiotic classes shared with human health.

 Lobbying and political expenditure

-Zoetis does reports on its annual contributions above $50,000 to trade associations.
-As of June 2023, this included $70,770 to the Animal Health Institute (lobbying organisation).
+Zoetis reports on its annual contributions above $50,000 to trade associations.
+In 2024, this included $89,091 to the Animal Health Institute (lobbying organisation).

 Members-only Content